 Deactivate users

-This article describes how to deactivate members and allocate their documents to active users, and how to reactivate inactive users.
+You can deactivate users when they leave your organization.
+This article describes how to deactivate users and allocate their documents to active users, and how to reactivate inactive users.

 To deactivate users and allocate their documents to an active user, do the following: